shunjizhan/Notes/formatted/React-official-doc.md

     When you call useEffect, you’re telling React to run your “effect” function after flushing changes to the DOM.

-    Effects are declared inside the component so they have access to its props and state.
+    Effects are declared inside the component so they have access to its props and state.By default, React runs the effects after every render — including the first render.

     By default, React runs the effects after every render — including the first render.
   */